szasohel/Linux_server_config/README.md

 # Linux Server Configuration

-I am deploying a flask application on to AWS Light Sail.
-This document will give steps from creating instance to your application.
+A flask application is being deployed on to AWS Light Sail.
 At the time when this document is written, the instance was ubuntu 16.04.30 LTS.
-Here is the final website link: [VenueFinder](http://52.15.239.207/)
+Here is the final website link:(http://52.15.239.207/)

 IP address: 52.15.239.207
 Port: 2200

-Please view this [github](https://github.com/szasohel/restaurant_menu.git) to use the application
+Please view this (https://github.com/szasohel/restaurant_menu.git) to use the application

 To deploy a web app you have to go through these following steps: